 The parks printed thank you signs and placed them by their park entrance signs, which are typically in high traffic areas.
 I actually noticed one a few days after the election on the way to my ‘home’ metro park for a trail run.
 It caught my eye, and I thought what a cool idea!
 Then the parks took pictures of a few of these signs and posted them to their social media platforms along with a heartfelt thank you to its fans.

-This is just one reason why the Metro Parks, Serving Summit County rock social media, and I’m proud to be a fan.
+This is just one reason why the Summit Metro Parks rock social media, and I’m proud to be a fan.

 Looking at the Big Picture (And Dancing to the Beat of Your Own Drum)

-More and more brands are flocking to Instagram to take advantage of the popular photo (and now video) platform.
+More and more brands are flocking to Instagram to take advantage of the popular photo and video platform.
 So how do you stand out?
 Check out Virgin Mobile‘s attempt to step back and look at the big picture.

-As a Virgin Mobile customer, occasionally I receive alerts on my phone from the company with updates — a new app, news of note or a cool download.
+As a former Virgin Mobile customer, occasionally I received alerts on my phone from the company with updates—a new app, news of note or a cool download.
 One of these alerts led me to check out Virgin on IG.
 When I clicked on the link, I immediately saw how the creative company used parts of several pictures to form a larger image.
 How cool is that?